A flow approach to the monotonicity of shape functionals: Introduction

 Therefore, both questions above require us to study the monotonicity property of shape functionals under suitable continuous deformations.
 However, to the best of our knowledge, even for very classical functionals such as the torsional rigidity and the first eigenvalue of the Dirichlet Laplacian, the monotonicity has been less explored along other continuous deformations except through the application of continuous symmetrization arguments.

 The continuous symmetrization method, introduced by P\'olya and Szeg\"o in \cite{PS51} and later developed into various versions by Solynin \cite{Solynin92} and Brock \cite{Brock95, Brock00}, has demonstrated remarkable effectiveness in addressing shape optimization problems, particularly in the context of planar domains, as exemplified by Laugesen and Siudeja in \cite[Chapter 6]{nshap}.
-However, concerning Question \ref{kq1}, there are in general many continuous deformation paths that can gradually evolve a given region into the optimal one, and such paths may not be recovered through traditional continuous symmetrization arguments.
+However, concerning Question \ref{kq1}, there are in general many continuous deformation paths that can gradually transform a given region into the optimal one, and such paths may not be recovered through traditional continuous symmetrization procedures.

-Therefore, we propose to utilize the flow method, which not only naturally handles continuous evolution and transforms the monotonicity investigation into the sign analysis of shape derivatives along the flow, but also eliminates the reliance on symmetrization and provides diverse optimization strategies.
+Therefore, we propose to utilize the flow method, which not only naturally handles continuous evolution and transforms the monotonicity investigation into the investigation of the sign of shape derivatives along the flow, but also eliminates the reliance on symmetrization and provides diverse optimization strategies.

 In the present paper, we restrict the applications of the flow approach to the following two classical shape functionals: the torsional rigidity and the first eigenvalue of the Dirichlet Laplacian.
-Recall that the torsional rigidity of a Lipschitz domain $\Omega$ can be equivalently defined as
+Recall that the torsional rigidity of a bounded Lipschitz domain $\Omega \subset \mathbb{R}^n$ can be equivalently defined as